-If applied to external variables, then Y is a non-simple scalar or vector of character vectors, each of which is the name of an external variable.
-(NOT the file names associated with those variables).

-If applied to component files and external variables, Y is a vector whose elements are either integer scalars representing tie numbers, or character vectors containing names of external variables.
+If applied to external variables, then Y is a simple scalar character, a character vector, a non-simple scalar character vector, or a vector of character vectors that specifies one or more names of external variable(s) (NOT the file names associated with those variables).
+Note that when Y is simple, each character in Y is interpreted as a variable name.
+If applied to component files and external variables, Y is a vector whose elements are either integer scalars representing tie numbers, or character scalars or vectors containing names of external variables.